Wednesday: Goat Cheese and Leek Tart

 Top with a heaping serving of salad and a few shaves of Parmesan – using the veggie peeler.

-Cut tart into wedges and serve alongside.
+Cut tart into wedges alongside.